steipete/steipete.com/_posts/2020-06-12-building-with-swift-trunk.md

 ## __isOSVersionAtLeast

+![](/assets/img/2020/swift-trunk/isOSVersion.png)

 Initially I missed a few files (I only copied `libclang_rt.profile_iossim.a`) and then got a yet different error: `Undefined symbols for architecture arm64: "___isOSVersionAtLeast"`.

 Run the above `cp` command to fix.

-![](/assets/img/2020/swift-trunk/isOSVersion.png)

 ## uncaught exception of type tbb::captured_exception

-Next up, the linker crashed.
+Next up, the linker crashed:

 ```
 BB Warning: Exact exception propagation is requested by application but the linked library is built without support for it